The Dukes of Hazzard: Hazzard County

 In 2005, the Humana Festival of New American Plays premiered a full-length comedy drama entitled Hazzard County by Allison Moore.
 The story centers on a young widowed mother and a visit that she receives from a big city television producer.
 Interspersed with recollections of Bo, Luke, and Daisy, the play takes a deep look at Southern "good ol' boy" culture and its popularization through the lens of American mass media.

 Smallville

 Tom Wopat and John Schneider were reunited in 2005 during "Exposed", a fifth-season episode of the television series Smallville.
 Wopat guest-starred as Kansas State Senator Jack Jennings, an old friend of Clark Kent's adoptive father Jonathan Kent (portrayed by Schneider).
 In the episode, Jennings drives a 1968 Dodge Charger—the same body style as the General Lee.

 Daisy Dukes

 Daisy Duke was almost always dressed in very short blue jeans shorts.
 That style of shorts became known as "Daisy Dukes".
 Katy Perry references "Daisy Dukes" in her number one single “California Gurls”.
-The popularity grew first in 1993 with the song "Daisey Dukes" by rap group Duice and the 69 Boys.
+A 1993 rap song titled "Dazzey Duks" by the Miami-based rap duo Duice and the 69 Boys was also a reference to the shorts Daisy wore in the series.